 We encourage interns who feel they have a beginner’s level of Spanish to take an intensive course in order to give them the confidence the need to jump into the newsroom.

 That being said, we would not discourage people who have a basic level of Spanish from participating in the program as we have found that volunteers learn the language at a much quicker pace once they arrive.
 However, it is important to realize before coming that what volunteers are able to report about and write will be limited depending on their language level.

 In order to take part in the internship program just contact us with a paragraph outlining why you are interested in volunteering and when and for how long you are available.
 Applicants will then be selected for a phone interview with the Colombia Reports director.
 References of current or past volunteers are available on request.
-Please feel free to email with any questions.
+Please feel free to write us with any questions.